alastairmoody-madeye/Engineering-Ladders/Quality-Director.md

 ![System Dimensions](charts/Layr-Engineering-Path-QD1.png "Quality Director 1")

 * **Evangelizes**: researches, creates proofs of concept and introduces new quality engineering technologies to the team
-* **Owns**: owns the qualioty of production operations and monitoring of the system and is aware of its SLAs
+* **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
 * **Coordinates**: coordinates team members providing effective feedback and moderating discussions
 * **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
 * **Multiple Teams**: makes an impact not only on the whole team but also on other teams